-9.jpg)

 .jpg)

-All compulsory subjects are taught, students are prepared specifically for the Baccalaureate without wasting unnecessary time.
-The teachers are all qualified and trained specifically in our teaching methods, based on pragmatism and the confidence of students.
+All compulsory subjects are taught, and students are specifically prepared for the Baccalauréat without wasting unnecessary time.
+All our teachers are qualified and specifically trained in our teaching methods, which are based on pragmatism and building students' confidence.

-Upon arrival in Terminale, students are conditioned to prepare for the BAC exam in an optimal way through regular periods of mock exams.
+By the time they reach Terminale, students are fully prepared for the BAC exam through regular mock exams.

 • From sixth to twelfth grade